alicelubic/EmailSansUser/README.md

 # EmailSansUser
-Android app to demonstrate sending email without user interaction.
+Android app to demonstrate sending email/sms without user interaction.

+The user puts in their info, and automatically receives either an email or sms message.

-Uses ButterKnife.
+Uses ButterKnife library.